-School food service funds shall be considered part of the District School Fund and shall be subject to all requirements applicable to the District School Fund such as budgeting, accounting, reporting, and purchasing.
+School Nutrition Services funds shall be considered part of the District School Fund and shall be subject to all requirements applicable to the District School Fund such as budgeting, accounting, reporting, and purchasing.

-- I. Daily deposits of school food service funds shall be made by authorized personnel in a bank(s) designated by the School Board. - II.
-Revenue from the sale of all items handled by the Food Service Department shall be considered school food service income.
+- I. Daily deposits of School Nutrition Services funds shall be made by authorized personnel in a bank(s) designated by the School Board. - II.
+Revenue from the sale of all items handled by the School Nutrition Services Department shall be considered School Nutrition Services income.
 This includes income from sale of cans, bottles, jars, rice bags, swill, and similar items.
 Such funds shall not be expended as cash. - III.
-All payments from school food service funds shall be made by check or electronic means. - IV.
-School food service funds shall be used only to pay regular operating costs. - V. Any loss of records, cash, or supplies through theft or otherwise shall be reported immediately to the Superintendent's office.
+All payments from School Nutrition Services funds shall be made by check or electronic means. - IV.
+School Nutrition Services funds shall be used only to pay regular operating costs. - V. Any loss of records, cash, or supplies through theft or otherwise shall be reported immediately to the Superintendent's office.
 Such losses shall be itemized and a copy of the report submitted with the regular reports. - VI.
 Funds shall be collected and expended in compliance with United States Department of Agriculture and State Department of Agriculture and Consumer Services rules. - VII.
 The Board shall annually adopt prices charged to students and adults who participate in the food services program. - VIII.
 The Superintendent shall develop written procedures for conducting the District's food service program.